riftworks/proto-did/README.md

 however the existence of a federated DNS record to store without altering the common name's DWN reference.
 The `dns` part of a common name refers to the DNS service to use:
-- `rift` is not a valid DNS service!
 - An **Address Record** (AR) is DNS-like table where neighbors are stored.
 It is explained in more details below.
 - A DNS address syntax has to be either <domain_name> or <domain_name>:<tld>.